astirpe/koozic/docs/music/actions.rst

       Builds a zip file with the content of the object (track, album, artist, playlist) and starts downloading.

+   Force Full Scan
+      Force a complete analysis of the folder, meaning that all folders and files are scanned and updated.
+It should only be used if inconsistencies are found between the file tags and the library information.

    Play
       Play the track right away without adding it in the :ref:`current_playlist`.
 This is useful to quickly listen to a track without messing with the playlist.